dawista842/Port-knock/README.md

 ```
 sudo -H -u port-knock bash -c "gpg -a --export <gpg_name> > $portKnockHome/key.asc"
 ```
-where gpg_name is Owner's Name, E-mail, Description or Fingerprint.
+where gpg_name is owner's name, e-mail, description or fingerprint.

 *WARNING:
 Do not type passphrase for your server GPG key.
 If passphrase will be set then port-knock daemon